d-romeo/Control-of-Assistance-Robots/README.md

 ## 🎓 Educational Value

-This project was conducted as part of a **Master’s Degree in Industrial Automation**, in collaboration with the **Intelligent Robotics Lab**.
+This project was conducted as part of a **Bachelor's degree in Electronics and Computer Engineering**, in collaboration with the **Intelligent Robotics Lab**.
 It represents an **advanced academic project** combining robotics, artificial intelligence, and user-centered design in healthcare.

 > The simulation serves as a **foundational step** for the development of a real physical prototype in the future.